Why would anyone want to take a course called "The Strange World of Quantum Mechanics"?

 Text: D.F.
 Styer, The Strange World of Quantum Mechanics.

 Tutoring: Tutors are available for this course at no charge through Oberlin College's office of Student Academic Services.
 See Donna Young at Peters 118, weekdays 8:30 am - noon or 1:30 pm - 4:00 pm.

 Grading: This is a second-half-of-the-semester half course, graded on a Pass/No Pass basis.
 To receive credit, you must react to classes regularly and satisfactorily complete six assignments.
-A project may be substituded for 40% of the assignment questions.
+A project may be substituted for 40% of the assignment questions.
 There are no exams.
-(I find it impossible to dream up exam questions for quantum mechanics at this level: the questions I think up are either too hard or else not probing.)
+(I find it impossible to think up exam questions for quantum mechanics at this level: the questions I come up with are either too hard or else not probing.)